niplav/site/orexin.md

 #### Measurements

-I would like to keep the measurements manageable and scalable: There is a core of measurements performed in each block, but if I feel like I have slack I might decide to do more extensive measurements for one block.
+We'd like to keep the measurements manageable and scalable: There is a core of measurements performed in each block, but if I feel like I have slack I might decide to do more extensive measurements for one block.

 If done per block, this will not impact the quality of the data, but please don't decide within a block to switch the detail of measurements.